Find a Lender-Approved Local Conveyancer in New Addington

 Recently asked questions about conveyancing in New Addington

-An example of a Freehold Enfranchisement matter before the tribunal for a New Addington property is The Woodlands 95 Purley Park Road in April 2009.
+An example of a Freehold Enfranchisement decision for a New Addington residence is The Woodlands 95 Purley Park Road in April 2009.
 The Tribunals own valuation produced the figure of £37,912.
 This case was in relation to 6 flats.
-The unexpired term was 78.32 years.
+The number of years remaining on the existing lease(s) was 78.32 years.

 Last updated